k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 how its displayed to the end user.

-At the simplest level you don't even need to create a controller, Koowa will fall back to a default controller that contains basic REST actions for your model. [:see] Link to glossary on REST here[/:see] You'll be seeing allot more of REST esque stuff; Nooku at its heart is a model centric framework.
+At the simplest level you don't even need to create a controller, Koowa will fall back to a default controller that contains basic REST actions for your model. {::see} Link to glossary on REST here. {:/see} You'll be seeing allot more of REST esque stuff; Nooku at its heart is a model centric framework.

 Lets examine the inheritance of a typical controller.